Cattle mutilation: 1973 Kansas wave

 On June 10, 1973, Cloud County sheriff Fred Modlin warned the public about a series of telephone calls from a caller identifying as a USDA official conducting a survey of herd population and locations.
 After the USDA denied such a survey, Modlin advised that the calls might be coming from rustlers.

 On June 14, a 700-pound heifer was found butchered on the Ray Vizner farm near Munden, Kansas.
-Its right ear had reported been removed and right rear quarter butchered; Republic County sheriff Bob Blecha argue the death was not the work of predators.
-Two weeks later, on June 18, a second butchered cow was found on the Lowell Darcy farm, twenty miles away from the first butchered cow; Like the first, its right ear was removed.
+Its right ear had reportedly been removed and right rear quarter butchered; Republic County sheriff Bob Blecha argued the death was not the work of predators.
+Two weeks later, on June 28, a second butchered cow was found on the Lowell Darcy farm, twenty miles away from the first butchered cow; Like the first, its right ear was removed.
 Local press initially speculated about a 'Mad Dog' or 'phantom' Butcher.
 On August 9, a third butchered cow was found, this one in South County.
 On August 30, a fourth butchered cow was reported, this one on the Larry LeBlanc farm south of St. Joseph in Cloud County; the right ear was again removed.

 On October 25, three cows in Harvey County were discovered with their sex organs removed.
 On November 15, press reported a slain cow on the Don Peter farm near Munden, the seventh animal death attributed to the "butcher".
 The November 22 issue of the Belleville Telescope again referenced the "Mad Dog Cattle Butcher".